International Investors: Harm or Help

 Yes, environmental degredation and poor returns to locals from the profits derived from their resources is an issue!
 But, the issue is one of why can the Indonesian government not get this right?
 The Indonesian government is complicit in this situation and this is what is generally forgotten or neglected in any debate.
 The debate degenerates into an “us” and “them” mentality which may in some cases reflect the reality of the situation, in this case it does not!

-17. sputjam Says:
+17. sputjam says:

 I am merely highlight the happenings in the jungles of kalimnatan, that have been exploited over the decades with nothing in return for the locals.
 This include timber, plantantion and mining.